 The Code, the Vendor Code of Conduct and the governance, risk and compliance solution are periodically reviewed, including an internal audit of the vendor assurance process, to assess their effectiveness.
-While recognizing that risks of modern slavery may exist in some of our supply chains, based on these measures, the nature of services provided by ADP, and the vendors engaged to support the provision of services and operations, the risk of modern slavery is considered low within ADP, including for its subsidiaries in Australia and the U.K., and its supply chains.
+During this reporting period, we analyzed our supply chains and operations to identify modern slavery related risks.
+Based on this assessment process, we identified certain activities that pose lower modern slavery risks, such as operations handled by staff directly employed by us and professional service providers.
+We also identified higher risk supplier categories such as hardware suppliers, apparel manufacturers, cleaning service providers, and low-skilled labor recruiting / staffing providers.
+While recognizing that risks of modern slavery may exist in some of our supply chains, based on our measures, the nature of services provided by ADP, and the vendors engaged to support the provision of ADP's services and operations, the risk of modern slavery is considered low within ADP, including for its subsidiaries in Australia and the U.K., and its supply chains.

 This statement is published on behalf of Automatic Data Processing Limited ACN 003 924 945 (ADP AU), under the Modern Slavery Act 2018 (Cth) of Australia.
-ADP AU is an indirect wholly owned subsidiary of ADP, registered in Australia as an unlisted public company with approximately 350 associates providing payroll and human capital management services to over 6,500 clients.
+ADP AU is an indirect wholly owned subsidiary of ADP, registered in Australia as an unlisted public company with approximately 350 associates providing payroll and human capital management services to over 5,000 clients.
 ADP AU engages hundreds of vendors in Australia for a range of services, including cleaning, printing services, software and hardware providers, network services, building works, professional and IT infrastructure.
 ADP conducts the same due diligence and risk assessment on all these vendors as outlined above, including consultation with ADP AU as required.
 ADP is responsible for ADP's broader CSR program, including modern slavery and human trafficking initiatives, policies and processes within its subsidiaries and has prepared this statement in consultation with ADP AU for purposes of the Modern Slavery Act 2018 (Cth) of Australia.

-Effective on the 10th day of November 2021, this Modern Slavery Statement, covering the period from July 1, 2020 to June 30, 2021, has been duly approved and adopted by the ADP Board of Directors.
+Effective on the 8th day of November 2023, this Modern Slavery Statement, covering the period from July 1, 2022 to June 30, 2023, has been duly approved and adopted by the ADP Board of Directors.